CatarinaGithub/react-redux/README.md

 # react-redux

 My first project in React and Redux with TypeScript.
-Run <div style="color: red; font-weight: bold;">npm start</div> in the root directory to run the project.
+Run **`npm start`** in the root directory to run the project.